Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 • Information available to the public under Section 3.2 of the Assessment Act Regulation, B.C.
 Reg.
 433/98 (Disclosure of physical inventory information).
 This includes the land area or dimensions, land location and components of the building, including its general description, total finished area, year built, effective year, number of storeys and bedrooms, basement area and outbuildings.

-• Information that is made available in such forms as Property Value Summary (PVS) Reports.
+• Information available in such forms as Property Value Summary (PVS) Reports.
 Information contained in a PVS for a residential property includes, for example, the property's address, year built and number of bedrooms and bathrooms.

-There may be a fee charged to access non-confidential information for those other than property owners.
+There may be a fee charged to access non-confidential information for non-property owners.
 For additional information, please refer to the Public Information Fee Schedule.
-These fees may be waived for non-owners if the requestor follows the steps for authorization as if for a confidential property information request (as detailed above).

 Please visit the Request a Property Value Summary (PVS) Reports page for detailed information on the request process for Commercial Properties.
 This includes both single and batch requests.